 Note: The material shall be washed in distilled water and dried for one hour at 105 °C before weighing.

-4. Before the system is tested in accordance with paragraph 6.2. of this Regulation it shall be put into a normal state for road use by one of the following conditioning methods in accordance with the manufacturer's choice in accordance with the Appendix.
+4. Before the system is tested in accordance with paragraph 6.2. of this Regulation it shall be put into a normal state for road use by the conditioning methods in accordance with and as described in paragraph 5.1.4 of annex 3 of Regulation Nos 9 or 63 or in paragraph 1.3 of annex 5 of Regulation 41, whatever is applicable.

-Appendix

-Conditioning methods

-1. Test procedures

-1.1.
-Motorcycles

-1.1.1.
-According to the classes of motor cycles, the minimum distances to be completed during conditioning shall be in accordance with Table 1.

-Table 1

-Class of motor cycle and minimum distance to be completed during conditioning
+Justification: The appendix is dedicated to L3 category vehicles, but the requirements should also be fulfilled for the other L category vehicles falling under the scope of this Regulation.
+Therefore, the appendix was deleted and replaced by a reference to the appropriate Regulation.